trim21/go-phpserialize/readme.md

 #### Performance Hint

 Encoder will try to build an optimized path for a type.

-If you are using interface, encoder will fall back to reflect, which is much slower.
+When encoding `interface`, encoder will fall back to reflect, which is much slower.

 If you care about performance, you should avoid using interface.